kubeflow/spark-operator/docs/website/user-guide/writing-sparkapplication.md

 ## Specifying Application Dependencies

-Often Spark applications need additional files additionally to the main application resource to run.
-Such application dependencies can include for example jars and data files the application needs at runtime.
-When using the `spark-submit` script to submit a Spark application, such dependencies are specified using the `--jars` and `--files` options.
-To support specification of application dependencies, a `SparkApplication` uses an optional field `.spec.deps` that in turn supports specifying jars and files, respectively.
-More specifically, the optional fields `.spec.deps.jars` and`.spec.deps.files` correspond to the `--jars` and `--files` options of the `spark-submit` script, respectively.

-Additionally, `.spec.deps` also has fields for specifying the locations in the driver and executor containers where jars and files should be downloaded to, namely, `.spec.deps.jarsDownloadDir` and `.spec.deps.filesDownloadDir`.
-The optional fields `.spec.deps.downloadTimeout` and `.spec.deps.maxSimultaneousDownloads` are used to control the timeout and maximum parallelism of downloading dependencies that are hosted remotely, e.g., on an HTTP server, or in external storage such as HDFS, Google Cloud Storage, or AWS S3.
+Spark applications often need additional JARs, files, Python files, or archives at runtime.
+The optional `.spec.deps` section maps these dependencies to the corresponding `spark-submit` options:

+- `.spec.deps.jars` maps to `--jars`.
+- `.spec.deps.files` maps to `--files`.
+- `.spec.deps.pyFiles` maps to `--py-files`.
+- `.spec.deps.archives` maps to `--archives`.

+Entries may use container-local URIs or remote URIs supported by Spark and the Hadoop connectors available in the Spark image.
+Spark determines where remote dependencies are downloaded; the `SparkApplication` API does not configure a download directory, timeout, or download parallelism.

-The following is an example specification with both container-local (i.e., within the container) and remote dependencies:
+The following example specifies both a container-local JAR and remote files:

 ```yaml
 spec: